sandunmj/time_series/README.md

 # Deployment
-Deployemnet should be done in 3 platforms.
+Deployment should be done in 3 platforms.
 * AWS Instance and Cloudwatch Configuration
 * ML Engine Deployment
 * Client Side Deployment